 Mitral Valve Prolapse

 Mitral valve prolapse (MVP) is a common, usually benign heart disorder.
 The mitral valve controls blood flow between the upper and lower chambers on the left side of the heart.
 Normally, blood should only flow from the upper chamber into the lower chamber.
-In MVP, the valve flaps don’t work properly.
-Part of the valve balloons into the atrium, which may be associated with blood flowing in the wrong direction or leaking back into the lower chamber
+In MVP, the valve flaps do not work properly.
+Part of the valve balloons into the atrium, which may be associated with blood flowing in the wrong direction or leaking back into the lower chamber.

 |Prolapsed Mitral Valve|